Practices > IFF World Game

 How to Use this License

-This license allows anyone to download and use this method and related images provided attribution to both the International Futures Forum (www.iffpraxis.com) and H3Uni (H3Uni.org) are given credit.
+This license allows anyone to download and use this method as it is written here and related images provided attribution to both the International Futures Forum (www.iffpraxis.com) and H3Uni (H3Uni.org) are given credit.
 The methods cannot be changed in any way or used commercially, unless prior permission is granted.

 We would love to know how it is being used, please contact us [backoffice(at)h3uni(dot)org] with any questions or simply to let us know how it is being applied in your situation!